luis605/Lit-Engine/README.md

 ```cpp
 git clone --recurse-submodules -j8 https://luis605@github.com/luis605/Lit-Engine
 ```
-and paste this password:

-`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`
+NOTE: You need to have permissions to download

 # Building and Installing Dependencies
 First you will need to install all commands needed to build this project.
-They are located inside build/ - `cd build`.
+They are located inside build/ - `cd install`.
 Then you can run the first command: `./install.sh`
 To build all dependencies run this commands: `./build_dependencies.sh`

 # Building the Engine